 [Section 30 amended by No. 10 of 2001 s.
 11(1); No. 20 of 2003 s.
 4.]

-31. Winding up by Court
+31. Winding up by Supreme Court

 (1) An incorporated association may be wound up by the Supreme Court if —

-(a) the incorporated association was not at the time of incorporation eligible for incorporation under this Act;
+(a) the incorporated association was not at the time of incorporation eligible for incorporation under this Act; or

-(b) the incorporation of the association was obtained by fraud or mistake;
+(b) the incorporation of the association was obtained by fraud or mistake; or

-(c) the incorporated association has fewer than 6 members;
+(c) the incorporated association has fewer than 6 members; or

-(d) the incorporated association has been inoperative for not less than 12 months;
+(d) the incorporated association has been inoperative for not less than 12 months; or

-(e) the incorporated association is unable to pay its debts;
+(e) the incorporated association is unable to pay its debts; or

-(f) the incorporated association has engaged in activities outside the scope of its purposes as specified in its rules or has ceased to pursue those purposes;
+(f) the incorporated association has engaged in activities outside the scope of its purposes as specified in its rules or has ceased to pursue those purposes; or

-(g) the committee of the incorporated association has acted oppressively in relation to members;
+(g) the committee of the incorporated association has acted oppressively in relation to members; or

-(h) the incorporated association has refused or failed to remedy a contravention of this Act or the regulations within a reasonable period after notice of that contravention has been given to the association by the Commissioner;
+(h) the incorporated association has refused or failed to remedy a contravention of this Act or the regulations within a reasonable period after notice of that contravention has been given to the association by the Commissioner; or

-(i) the incorporated association has, itself or as a trustee, traded or secured pecuniary profit for the members of the association;
+(i) the incorporated association has, itself or as a trustee, traded or secured pecuniary profit for the members of the association; or

 (j) the incorporated association has by special resolution resolved that it be wound up by the Supreme Court; or